Priyanka030997/Spring-Boot-task/README.md

 This respository for Spring-boot task using MongoDB.
-Complete all the endpoints for CRUD operations on Muzix.
+Complete all the endpoints for CRUD operations for Muzix Application with testcases.